travel takes off!

-The current state of international aviation and associated industries is recovering.
-In some countries the fight back has achieved most of the existing markets.
+The current state of international aviation and associated industries is progressively recovering.
 We push on to develop a worthy industry…

 The Home page contains planning information in relation to the Jumpjet Business Model and future operations of the airline.
 Covers the work of Company Consultants and interested parties.

 The Portfolio adds tourist venues to visit at your destinations assuming most have survived the onslaught of business shutdowns.
 Featured attractions also appear on the Home page.